 Homemade Almond Roca is a holiday classic that brings us back to childhood

-When my brother and I were Littles, we often savored our gold-foil wrapped Almond Roca by the fistful.
-We loved finding those happy pink canisters in our kitchen.
+When my brother and I were Littles, we often savored our gold-foil-wrapped Almond Roca candies by the fistful.
+We loved finding those happy pink canisters in our kitchen any time of year.

-To this day, it’s anybody’s guess whether all those chocolate covered toffee candies were gifted to us by Mom’s friends or if she secretly stashed our pantry with them herself.
+To this day, it’s anybody’s guess whether all those chocolate covered toffee candies were given to us by Mom’s friends or if she secretly stashed our pantry with them herself.

 Either way, that pretty much started a long term friendship with the chocolatey, crunchy, highly addictive Almond Roca. 💓

 Vary the shapes, sizes, and look of your Almond Roca for the fun of it